dendronhq/dendron-site/vault/dendron.topic.links.md

 ## Backlinks

-Dendron has a backlink panel which shows all notes with links to the current note.
+Dendron has a [[backlinks panel|dendron.topic.workbench#backlinks]] which shows all notes with links to the current note.
 This will also show up underneath [[children Links|dendron.topic.links#children-links]] on published pages.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/links.backlink.jpg)